 A student on academic suspension is not eligible to register for or attend academic classes at UWF.
 The dean of the college in which the student is enrolled makes the final decision regarding which students are placed on or removed from Academic Suspension.

-Students suspended from UWF who subsequently receive an A.A. degree from a Florida public college or state university may be readmitted to UWF upon application for readmission, with earned credit accepted in accordance with University’s policies.
-See A.A.
-Degree Forgiveness Policy in the Grades and Academic Credit Policies section.
+Students suspended from UWF who subsequently receive an A.A. degree from a Florida public college or state university may be readmitted to UWF upon application for readmission, with earned credit accepted in accordance with University’s policies; See A.A.
+Degree Forgiveness Policy.

 A student who is suspended for a third time is not eligible for reinstatement at the University.
 A student who has been suspended fewer than three times may apply for reinstatement following the procedures in effect for the semester in which the student desires to be reinstated.
 A student must be reinstated by the college in which the student was placed on suspension.
 Change of major can only occur after the reinstatement.
 Refer to the Reinstatement Request from Academic Suspension page for deadlines and information.